An introduction to the basics of A Level Sociology

 Gender norms and stereotypes, a visual representation – students might like to consider the extent to which these stereotypes still exist today and, if so, the extent to which people conform to them.

-Statistics on gender equality in the UK – A few statistical ‘facts’ about gender inequality in the UK – limited to inequalities between men and women.
+How Equal are Men and Women in the UK?
+A few statistical ‘facts’ about gender inequality in the UK – limited to inequalities between men and women.

 An introduction to the concept of race – sociologists generally don’t use the word ‘race’, because ‘race’ implies that there are distinct biological differences between humans, an idea which has largely been discredited.
 However, because the word has a long history of use in society, you still need to know about it for A-level sociology.
 This post covers the history of the concept of race, and ‘racialization’.